 Contributed By: Flitterfever.com

-One of the ultimate best cities to visit in Europe is definitely Graz in Austria.
+One of the prettiest cities in Europe to visit is definitely Graz in Austria.
 This city is located in Styria, only about 2 hours away from the Austrian capital of Vienna.

 Things to Do in Graz